 A stripped down version of the exegesis (100 dpi)

 Due to copyright issues the following documents have had pictures scanned in from published books removed.
-Any bona fide artist, researcher, historian or critic is encouraged to contact the artist who will mail a full digital version on disk free of charge.
+Any bona fide artist, researcher, historian or critic is encouraged to contact the artist who will send a link to a full digital version.

 Caveat Emptor: Chapter 3 (and associated appendices) constitute a qualitative exegesis written between 2003 and mid 2006.
 It is written as a guide or a survey of the main features of the terrain in 6 ‘saunters’.
 The major component of the thesis project were the artworks exhibited during the project and summarised in Chapter 2.
 Many of these works were completed after the exegesis was written.

 |TItle pages fieldwork/fieldwalking: art, sauntering and science in the walkingcountry Abstract, acknowledgements, list of tables and list of figures|

 |Chapter 1 The Thesis.Introduction, the concern, the research question, background and setting, research procedure, explanation of the exegesis, final exhibition: fieldwork/fieldwalking, scope and definitions, the route taken.|